-2.2 Culture and tourism
+Culture and tourism

 Based on the identified needs and challenges of the border region, the proposed Actions contribute to the Specific Objective in many ways.
 By using the tools of the modern age and incorporating innovative works in the area, the actions facilitate the creation of a competitive and socially inclusive tourism offer.
-Tourism products developed through the actions will be based on existing cultural traditions and natural values, thus assuring sustainable tourism, such as active and eco-tourism.
-Utilisation of products and services developed by creative industries, digitization, digitalization and online accessibility of cultural heritage, incorporated in tourism products developed through actions will allow access to cultural heritage for all people, including those who are economically disadvantaged, socially deprived or persons with reduced mobility or disabilities.
+Tourism products developed through the actions will be based on existing cultural traditions and natural values, thus assuring sustainable tourism, such as active and ecotourism.
+Utilisation of products and services developed by creative industries, digitization, digitalization and online accessibility of cultural heritage, incorporated in tourism products developed through actions will allow access to cultural heritage to all people, including those who are economically disadvantaged, socially deprived or persons with reduced mobility or disabilities.
+This ensures active contribution to promotion of non-discrimination as the horizontal principle 3 (Article 9 of Regulation (EU) 2021/1060 (CPR)).
+Moreover, such actions recognize the need for transformation of culture and tourism sector in order to strengthen their capacity to drive economic development, social inclusion and social innovation and other identified socio-economic challenges.
+Applicants will be encouraged to plan their activities in line with the best practices and relevant and available quality principles, e.g. relevant guidelines of ICOMOS, New European Bauhaus initiatives).
 In order to ensure sustainability of the touristic offer, the Actions support the development of a single communication system for managing previously developed cross-border tourism products, as well as for managing the future products.
 The Actions emphasize the need to better promote the region and deliver information more effectively in order to increase the number of tourists in the border region.
-Tourism developments should be implemented taking into account environmental and sustainability aspects.
+Tourism developments should be implemented taking into account environmental and sustainability aspects, as all interventions regarding culture and tourism are encouraged to ensure environmental, social and economic sustainability.

-In order to efficiently respond to the identified challenges of the region and enhance and promote its cultural values, this Specific Objective focuses on three Actions.
+In order to efficiently respond to the identified challenges of the region and enhance and promote its cultural values, this Specific Objective focuses on three types of actions.